-several lodges where you can stay, Namutomi being one of the better since it's an old fort - really nice. over 7 years agoAnswered by Koen via WorldNomads.com Oh, and the roads are in stunning quality - its 15 to 20 meter wide perfect
+several lodges where you can stay, Namutomi being one of the better since it's an old fort - really nice. almost 8 years agoAnswered by Koen via WorldNomads.com Oh, and the roads are in stunning quality - its 15 to 20 meter wide perfect